-One of the great mysteries of the modern AR-15 is the so-called Government profile barrel.
+One of the greatest mysteries of the modern AR-15 is the so-called Government Profile Barrel.

-Well, organizational inertia was too strong, and the contracts were already signed.
-The government profile became the standard, even though it wasn’t all that useful for the original purpose.
+The organizational inertia was too strong and the contracts were already signed.
+The government profile became the new standard, even though it wasn’t all that useful for its intended purpose.

 The “Standard” Profile

 The original AR-15, and M16, had the so-called “standard” profile.
 Today, we call this a “pencil” profile.
 If you read my recommendations for your first rifle or barrel selection, recall that I said lightweight barrels are the most useful.
 They are great for weapons that get carried a lot and shot on a light to medium schedule.

 That is a pretty good description of the average combat rifle.

 When the design work for the M16A2 happened in the 80’s, the design team shifted away from the standard lightweight style.
 The thicker barrel at the muzzle became the new standard.
 Eventually, all modern enthusiasts ask why that happened.

 There are a lot of stories out there, so let’s get to the source.

 Marine Lt.
 Col Dave Lutz was the program manager for the M16A2 project from 1980 to 1983.
 He was later the VP for Military Operations at Knights Armament Company.
 Some years ago he shared the story of the government profile barrel on AR15.com.

 It all started with a drop gauge test.
 The gauge wouldn’t pass through the bore, so the assumption was that the barrel was “bent.”